Find the Best Grocery Stores

 Under the name Economy Grocery, Stop & Shop opened its first store in Somerville, Massachusetts in 1914.
 Today, it has over 400 grocery stores across the New England region of the United States.

-What do people look for in a supermarket?
+What do people look for in a grocery stores?

 Possibly the most noticeable aspect of a supermarket is the product selection.
 Which brands the store carries, the type of food available and how much will depend on the store size and who each particular chain uses as a distributor.
 Larger chains might own their own distribution network, allowing for cheaper distribution costs, and therefore cheaper costs for the consumer.